kzndotsh/bloom/README.md

 - [ ] In a separate terminal cd into the `client` folder and run `npm install` to download dependencies.
 - [ ] Still inside the `client` folder run `npm start` to run the client application.

-- [ ] Once your application is up and running on the client, you should see a browser window that looks like this at `localhost:3000`
+- [ ] Once your application is up and running on the client, you should see a browser window that looks like this at `localhost:3000` (although the port number will be different if 3000 is being used)

   ![Movies Home](https://ibin.co/3xhmmHVl9BKF.png)

 ### Part 1